dranreb1660/customer-churn-project/reports/final_writeup.md

 ### Data
 * The data for this project was obtained from a public data bank source - Kaggle.com and can be found [here](https://www.kaggle.com/blastchar/telco-customer-churn)
 * Data will contain about 7,000 observations and some 21 features to explore.
-* One individual row in the data singifies one unique observation of a customer's behavior (features)
+* One individual row in the data signifies one unique observation of a customer's behavior (features)
 Tha data will be stored in a SQL for faster and easy precessing.

 ### Algorithm